ocp-power-automation/ocs-upi-kvm/README.md

 The browser should prompt you to login to the OCP cluster.
 The user name is **kubeadmin** and the password is located in the file **<path-to-workspace>/auth/kubeadmin-password**.

-## Adding and removing ocs-ci patches
+## Adding And Removing OCS-CI Patches

 Patches are located in **files/ocs-ci**.
 Patches are applied in order based on their file names by **ocs-ci-setup.sh**.
 The convention is ocs-ci-nn-PRXXX-description.patch.